BrandonClapp/codegen/readme.md

 		{{ if eq $i 0 }} {{ end }}"{{ $val.name | ToSnake }}"{{ if not (IsLast $i $propListLen) }}, {{ end }}
 {{- end }}`,
 ```

+**Misc Notes**

+- Templates may contain nested folders.
+The output will retain this folder structure relative to the `outDir`
+- Template file and folder names may contain template syntax, i.e `{{ .SomeVariable | ToSnake }}.py`